Friday, April 30, 2010

 I would never use polar fleece on a big quilt because it would make it too heavy and would be too hard to work with, but a lap quilt is a good size.

 Thursday, April 8, 2010

 Wednesday, April 7, 2010

 Whenever I need to make a quick table runner for a gift, I use the Countdown to Christmas instructions that were on the internet several years ago.
-I don't know if that site is still there, I'll have to look.
+I don't know if that site is still there,

 I've made dozens of table runners over the years.
 Lots of times I make up my own version by using blocks set end to end.
 One time somebody asked where I got the pattern for one I made.
 It was only leaf blocks sewn together with a border around it.
 You don't need a pattern for that.

 Tuesday, April 6, 2010

 I made this baby quilt for a person from work.
 One time one of the staff members was introducing me to a new employee.
 She said, "This is Lorna, she makes baby quilts for everyone around here".
 I said "No, I just make baby quilts for people I like". hehehehe!